as a Chick

 Fall /Winter 2012-2013: Wintered in Green County, Indiana.

 Spring 2013: If bands were reported correctly, Crane #27-10 (DAR) was among three adult whoopers reported March 26 in a reclaimed wetland area of an Illinois quarry.
 "They have been loafing and feeding in the same area of the wetland for at least the last 2 days," reported the observer.
 Their current location is 4 miles from the Livingston Co., IL stopover site of the ultralight-led migration south for male #6-09, one of these three birds.
 Perhaps he's the leader of this trio's journey north?
-The three completed migration to Necedah NWR March 29!
+All three completed migration to Necedah NWR.

 Last updated: 4/11/14